wilsonplau/subscriptions-dapp/documents/design_pattern_decisions.md

 I do not purport that my implementation of subscriptions should be standardized in anyway, but is a proof-of-concept for a subscription pattern that might work.
 This system assumes and optimized for several factors:

 1) We believe the the gas costs of processing individual subscriptions should be the onus of the owner of the Subscription.
-This is analogous to credit card processing fees – consumers don't expect to pay for transaction costs when payments are processed.
-The only exception is upon subscribe, but users need to initiate that transaction in any scenario anyways.
+This is analogous to credit card processing fees – consumers don't expect to pay for transaction costs when payments are processed; while service providers do.
+The only exception is upon subscribe, but users need to initiate that transaction in any scenario and pay gas costs anyways.

-2) It does not require staking, but it does require the subscriber to keep a wallet funded at any given time, and the onus is on them to do so.
+2) It does not require staking (as in locked up ETH), but it does require the subscriber to keep a wallet funded at any given time, and the onus is on them to do so.
 We do not believe this to be a particularly onerous, as the user is able to fund or withdraw money from this contract at will.

 3) We believe it is important to standardize a set of contracts that is usable across a large number of applications, and so the contracts are not particularly opinionated outside of this withdrawal pattern.
+A lot of the automation can be implemented on the front-end, and it is the onus of the subscription owner to manage processing of payment requests.

 We use a withdraw pattern simply because it is the simplest way to execute, and the use of a pair of contracts in order to facilitate a standardized authorization and withdrawal pattern is the key behind this subscription design.
 A withdrawal pattern is also safest, because we are able to enforce expected conditions on the wallet being withdrawn from to revert or throw errors on any unexpected conditions upon a withdraw request (a change in price or an unauthorized address, for example).